xenobiasoft/depenmock/DepenMock/README.md

 ## Sample Project

-Explore the sample project, DeskBooker.Core, which includes example unit tests for both NUnit and XUnit to help you get started with DepenMock.
+Explore the sample project, DeskBooker.Core, which includes example unit tests for NUnit, XUnit, and MSTest to help you get started with DepenMock.